Angel (Jimi Hendrix song): Release and reception

 Following Hendrix's death in September 1970, "Angel" was among the ten songs selected by Mitch Mitchell and Eddie Kramer for inclusion on the first posthumous studio album, The Cry of Love, released in March 1971.
 In the same month, the song was released as a single in Europe, and it was also included as the B-side to the "Freedom" single released in North America.
 In 1995, the track appeared on the controversial Alan Douglas-produced Voodoo Soup album, and in 1997, it was featured on the first new release by the family-run Experience Hendrix, First Rays of the New Rising Sun.

 "Angel" is generally considered an important song in Hendrix's back catalogue.
 In a four-star review of The Cry of Love for AllMusic, critic Sean Westergaard identified the track, in addition to "Ezy Ryder", as one of the main highlights of the album, while critic Robert Christgau praised it, along with "Night Bird Flying", as an "offhand rhapsody".
 The song is included on several Hendrix compilation albums, including The Ultimate Experience (1992), Experience Hendrix: The Best of Jimi Hendrix (1997), and Voodoo Child: The Jimi Hendrix Collection (2001).

-Legacy
+Cover versions

-As a popular track in the Hendrix library, "Angel" has been recorded by a number of artists over the years.
-English singer-songwriter Rod Stewart was the first to adapt the song for his 1972 album Never a Dull Moment.
+"Angel" has been recorded by a number of artists over the years.
+English singer-songwriter Rod Stewart was the first to adapt the song for his 1972 album, Never a Dull Moment.
 Stephen Thomas Erlewine of AllMusic describes it as a "soulful reading of the original".
-The song was also released as a single, which reached number four on the UK Singles Chart and number 40 on the US Billboard Hot 100 chart.
+The song was also released as a single, which reached number four on the UK Singles Chart, number 40 on the US Billboard Hot 100 chart, and number 47 in Canada.
 Stewart with the Faces recorded a live performance of "Angel", which appears on Coast to Coast: Overture and Beginners (1974).
 In 1995, Jeff Healey recorded "Angel" for the album Cover to Cover.
 Lulu recorded a Rod Stewart-influenced version for her album, Making Life Rhyme (2015).